Lima: Where Ancient Meets Modern Peru | CoraTravels

 Unique experiences

 Ceviche Master Class with Fisherman: Learn from Chorrillos fishermen, understand fish selection, lime techniques, traditional preparation.
-Huaca Temple Urban Archaeology: Visit pre-Columbian pyramids surrounded by modern city, locals' complex relationship with ancient heritage.
+Huaca Temple Urban Archaeology: Visit pre-Columbian pyramids surrounded by modern city, locals' complex relationship with ancient heritage—a fascinating contrast to the sacred Inca stones of Cusco where indigenous culture remains more visible.
 Lima Centro Historic Walking: Navigate colonial architecture with locals who know hidden courtyards and family stories.
 Anticuchos Street Cart Culture: Join locals at beef heart grilling stations, learn about working-class food culture.
 Pisco Distillery Traditional Tour: Understand grape-to-brandy process, learn why Peruvians hate Chilean pisco claims.
 Barranco Artists Scene: Meet painters, musicians, writers in bohemian district, understand Lima's creative underground.

 Local markets